 Marcus Gubanyi, senior, Seward, Neb.

-Jacob Krings, junior, Milford, Neb.
+Jacob Krings, senior, Milford, Neb.